Creating an admin account is exactly the same as creating any user account in MindLogger. If you already have an account, skip this step.

 [Every MindLogger user has administrative privileges to create their own applets and invite their own users and administrators to the applets they create.]

-With MindLogger, an editor can create an applet with voice, pictures, videos, writing, drawing, and survey response options (left), the applet can be administered to an intended population of users (middle), and reviewers can view and export data collected from the users (right):
+With MindLogger, an editor can create an applet with voice, pictures, videos, writing, drawing, and survey response options (left), the applet can be administered to an intended population of respondents (middle), and reviewers can view and export data collected from the respondents (right):

 As an owner of an applet, when you create a group of applet administrators for the first time, you will need to name your organization.
 Your administrators will need to switch their admin panel view to your organization using this icon at the top right of the header:

 The organization’s name will be used to differentiate which account your administrators are on.
 Each applet has its own permissions group that is not shared with the other applets you own.